Power System Planning Consultant

 1. A report describing the existing and planned interconnections, barriers and recommendations.
 2. An annex to the report including a map of the lines with summarized status and transmission capacity (possibly in GIS or other format as agreed with Abt Associates).

-1. Memo documenting interconnections between Myanmar and both China and Thailand that are identified in JICA’s medium-term transmission plan for Myanmar, in the ACMECS strategy, and in GMS studies.
+1. Memo documenting existing and comparing planned interconnections between Myanmar and both China and Thailand, that are identified in JICA’s medium-term transmission plan for Myanmar, in the ACMECS strategy, and/or in GMS studies.